 Perhaps you are considering switching to an electric vehicle — that’s great!
 But if you haven’t made the switch yet, you can still make planet-friendlier changes to your internal combustion engine (ICE) driving routine.
 You’ll still be emitting up to 18 pounds of CO2 for each gallon of gas you burn, but you can get more mileage out of every gallon.

 These simple, driving and vehicle maintenance tips aren’t just better for the planet.
 You are also likely to save money on fuel, vehicle repairs, and tire replacement.
 And these practices typically enhance your safety on the road.
 Yes, some of these tips offer subtle differences in fuel economy.
 Every bit is worthwhile to your wallet, and you can save up to buy that electric car, abandon ICE-based driving, and reduce your environmental impact on the planet.

 Ease Up on the Pedal

 Drive at a steady pace, and avoid unnecessary speeding and breaking.
-Aggressive driving, sudden acceleration, and heavy braking can lower your gas mileage by “15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic,” according to information from the U.S. Department of Energy.
+Aggressive driving, sudden acceleration, and heavy braking can lower your gas mileage by “15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic,” according to FuelEconomy.gov, a website affiliated with the EPA and U.S. Department of Energy.

 When you’re approaching a red light or stop sign, ease off the pedal and coast, AAA recommends.
 Another AAA tip: “Accelerate smoothly with light to moderate throttle.
 This allows the automatic transmission to upshift into higher gears sooner, reducing engine rpm and saving fuel.”